photostructure/batch-cluster.js/README.md

 ### v1.2.0

-* ✨ Moved child process management from `BatchCluster` to `BatchProcess`, and added a configurable cleanup signal to ensure child processes shut down.
+* ✨ Added a configurable cleanup signal to ensure child processes shut down on `.end()`
+* 📦 Moved child process management from `BatchCluster` to `BatchProcess`
+* ✨ More test coverage around batch process reuse and proper shutdown

 ### v1.1.0